Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Object.md

     If not specified, the source map URL can be filled in if specified by the source's text.
-  * `isScriptElement`: Optional boolean which will set the source's `introductionType` to `"scriptElement"` if specified.
+  * `isScriptElement`: Optional boolean which will set the source's `introductionType` to `"inlineScript"` if specified.
 Otherwise, the source's `introductionType` will be `undefined`.

 ### `asEnvironment()`